 Create a transcript.

 As a parent, you will create a transcript that shows the subjects (“courses”) your daughter or son has studied (or you will provide support as she or he creates her own transcript).
 There are many homeschool transcript resources to help you learn how to do this.
-TheHomeSchoolMom’s Homeschool Planner Plus includes a transcript that automatically calculates GPA based on credits taken, course weight, and grades assigned.
+TheHomeSchoolMom offers a free homeschool transcript template that automatically calculates GPA based on credits taken, course weight, and grades assigned.